Itinerary | Vic Falls to Namibia & Cape Town

 DAY 18: Fish River Canyon to Orange River, South Africa (B/L/D)

-We Cross into South Africa on the Orange River.
+We Cross into South Africa over the Orange River.
 Take a canoe trip down the river or relax by the pool enjoying the spectacular view.

 Included Activity: Canoe the Orange River